wbugenis/pizza-code-challenge/README.md

 ### 6. RestaurantPizza Validation

-Add validations to the RestaurantPizza model so that each RetaurantPizza must have:
+Add validations to the RestaurantPizza model so that each RestaurantPizza must have:

 - A price between 1 and 30
 - Add handling for this error to the RestaurantPizza create action